mkls/tape-watcher/README.md

 # tape-watcher
 Run tape tests after every modification

+## Keystroke commands
+    * 'q': quit, exit process (same as hitting ctrl + 'c')
+    * 'r': manually trigger the re-run of all the tests

 ### TODO
 * publish to npm
 * debaouncing and checking out multiple triggers for one change